 My Choice: Until We Meet Again by Korenblit and Janger.
 This biography is actually about a husband and wife in my hometown who survived multiple concentration camps during World War II.
 This is their story, and how they found each other again.
 I can’t wait to read it not only because it is a great source of history but also because of the personal connection.

 My Choice: Leaving the City: 101 Tips for Moving to the Country by Peck.
 You don’t have to be a country homesteader in order to add this category to your reading list.
 This category can include everything from container gardening to bee keeping to raising chickens or cows.
 We just happen to have a dream to live in the country again someday so I figure I better do all I can to be ready when and if that time comes.

 My Choice: The Backroads of the Texas Hill Country.
 Our hope is to take a family trip to San Antonio, Texas this summer or fall.
 With this guide, maye we will encounter some fun little scenic stops along the way that we won’t soon forget!

 These just happen to be the 24 categories that I chose for my reading challenge, but there are several other choices you could include as well like science, art, medical, history, and more.

 Create Your Own Reading Challenge

-Interested in joining me in reading 24 books from 24 different genres in 2016?
-Download this free printable to get you started on your own Reading Challenge for 2016!
+Interested in joining me in reading 24 books from 24 different genres this year?
+Download this free printable to get you started on your own Reading Challenge for this year!